-The report Barrier management in operation for rig industry - Good Practices /6/ gives guidance on how to implement and manage barriers in daily operation to prevent major accidents.
+The report Barrier management in operation for rig industry - Good Practices /5/ gives guidance on how to implement and manage barriers in daily operation to prevent major accidents.

-- Barrier memorandum 2017- Principles for barrier management in the petroleum industry, PSA, 2017 - HSE Case Guidelines for Mobile Offshore Drilling Units, IADC, 1 January 2015 - Barrier management in operation for the rig industry Good Practices, March 2014
+- Regulations relating to health, safety and the environment in the petroleum activities and at certain onshore facilities (the Framework Regulations), Section 13 Facilitating employee participation - Barrier memorandum 2017- Principles for barrier management in the petroleum industry, PSA, 2017 - HSE Case Guidelines for Mobile Offshore Drilling Units, IADC - Barrier management in operation for the rig industry Good Practices, March 2014

-4 HOW DOES THE PSA PROCESS AN AOC APPLICATION?
+4 HOW DOES HAVTIL PROCESS AN AOC APPLICATION?